RSS enclosure

-RSS enclosures are a way of attaching multimedia content to RSS feeds by providing the URL of a file associated with an entry, such as an MP3 file to a music recommendation or a photo to a diary entry.
+RSS enclosures are a way of attaching multimedia content to RSS feeds with the purpose of allowing that content to be prefetched.
+Enclosures provide the URL of a file associated with an entry, such as an MP3 file to a music recommendation or a photo to a diary entry.
 Unlike e-mail attachments, enclosures are merely hyperlinks to files.
 The actual file data is not embedded into the feed (unless a data URL is used).
 Support and implementation among aggregators varies: if the software understands the specified file format, it may automatically download and display the content, otherwise provide a link to it or silently ignore it.